HananKhan7/Projects/README.md

 ## Portfolio Highlights
 Here are a few projects that showcase my skills and expertise:

-- Automated Hyper parameter optimization for an artifical neural network using a combination of random and bayesian optimization search.
+- Automated hyper parameter optimization for an artifical neural network using a combination of random and bayesian optimization search.
+- Churn prediction and comparative analysis: EDA, churn prediction through KMeans clustering, validation through ANN, Random forest, and SVM.
-- DeepLabV3 Background Removal: Model Development and Flask Deployment on AWS EC2
+- DeepLabV3 background removal: model development and flask deployment on AWS EC2
-- Low Context Word Prediction (LCWP) using fine tuned BERT.
+- Low context word prediction (LCWP) using fine tuned BERT.
 - N-gram model sentence prediction.
 - Transfer learning in TCAD enabled machine learning.